 - Nothing about a company’s domain name tells you how its email is hosted, unlike consumer domain names (gmail.com, outlook.com, etc.).

 - Two different companies can use the same hosting service but different filtering providers, or the same filtering provider but different hosting companies.

 - Even if two companies use the same hosting service and same filtering provider, their email administrators may configure different filtering options.

 Fortunately, a few configurations tend to be common.
-Filtering at Office 365 and G Suite is well understood, just like the free versions of these services (Outlook, Gmail).
+Filtering at Office 365 and Google Workspace is well understood, just like the free versions of these services (Outlook, Gmail).
 Additionally, GoDaddy partners with Office 365, so its filters are also Microsoft-based.
 These hosted email providers currently constitute around 80 percent of the market.

 - Office 365

 - Vade Secure